 But, I’m having trouble getting my books into libraries and bookstores.
 Most traditional distributors don’t like Amazon and they often won’t accept books printed by KDP or Createspace.
 The ones we’ve approached have all said, “We don’t stock books published through Amazon.”
 If you want your book in libraries and bookstores, either sell thousands of copies before you approach them or use another publisher for your paperback book.

 BookBaby will format your book for all online stores and distribute them everywhere.
-It’s not free, can cost over a hundred dollars, but the price is worth it.
+It’s not free.
+It can cost over a hundred dollars, but the price is worth it.
 They do a good job of formatting the book.
 They’re part of the reason The Sciell is everywhere.

 When you hit publish with BookBaby, you have to be absolutely sure you won’t ever want to change your book.
 BookBaby will let you fix typos but if you want to add something major, you have to publish a new book.
 Making any kind of change isn’t free.
 Months ago, I redesigned the cover for The Sciell and Chains of the Sciell.
 It’ll cost me $50 (for each title) to update the covers on BookBaby.

 Update: BookBaby won’t allow you to change your book’s cover once it’s published.
 They let me to do it once but when I tried again they said it’s not allowed.

 Smashwords is similar to BookBaby in that if you publish it there, you release it everywhere.
 It’s free but you have to do all the formatting yourself.
 I’m fine with that since I do that anyway.
 Though, I did have some problems getting the .epub file just right.
 Smashwords is mostly designed for authors who create their book in Word.
 I use InDesign so it’s a little annoying.
 When I had trouble with my .epub file, I had problems finding tips because Smashwords’ formatting guide assumed you were using MS Word.